Special functions: Classical theory

-While trigonometry can be codified—as was clear already to expert mathematicians of the eighteenth century (if not before)—the search for a complete and unified theory of special functions has continued since the nineteenth century.
-The high point of special function theory in 1800–1900 was the theory of elliptic functions; treatises that were essentially complete, such as that of Tannery and Molk, could be written as handbooks to all the basic identities of the theory.
-They were based on techniques from complex analysis.
+While trigonometry and exponential functions were systematized and unified by the eighteenth century, the search for a complete and unified theory of special functions has continued since the nineteenth century.
+The high point of special function theory in 1800–1900 was the theory of elliptic functions; treatises that were essentially complete, such as that of Tannery and Molk, expounded all the basic identities of the theory using techniques from analytic function theory (based on complex analysis).

-From that time onward it would be assumed that analytic function theory, which had already unified the trigonometric and exponential functions, was a fundamental tool.
 The end of the century also saw a very detailed discussion of spherical harmonics.

 Changing and fixed motivations

-Of course the wish for a broad theory including as many as possible of the known special functions has its intellectual appeal, but it is worth noting other motivations.
-For a long time, the special functions were in the particular province of applied mathematics; applications to the physical sciences and engineering determined the relative importance of functions.
-In the days before the electronic computer, the ultimate compliment to a special function was the computation, by hand, of extended tables of its values.
-This was a capital-intensive process, intended to make the function available by look-up, as for the familiar logarithm tables.
-The aspects of the theory that then mattered might then be two:
+While pure mathematicians sought a broad theory deriving as many as possible of the known special functions from a single principle, for a long time the special functions were the province of applied mathematics.
+Applications to the physical sciences and engineering determined the relative importance of functions.
+Before electronic computation, the importance of a special function was affirmed by the laborious computation of extended tables of values for ready look-up, as for the familiar logarithm tables.
+(Babbage's difference engine was an attempt to compute such tables.)
+For this purpose, the main techniques are: